Pregnant and Suffering from Skin Problems?

 Common pre-existing conditions such as acne, atopic dermatitis, perioral dermatitis and psoriasis may flare up during pregnancy.
 These conditions may have been underlying for many years and only surface during pregnancy.
 Many of these conditions can also be linked to hormonal changes.

-There are several pregnancy-specific skin conditions that can arise during pregnancy and most of which only require symptomatic treatment and resolve postpartum.
+There are several pregnancy specific skin conditions that can arise and most of which only require symptomatic treatment and resolve postpartum.
 One common condition is pruritic urticarial papules and plaques of pregnancy (PUPPP).
 This manifests as an outbreak of red bumps that can itch, sting or even cause a burning feeling.
 The bumps range in size and can combine to form plaques that cover a large skin area.
-They are most common on the abdomen, whilst legs and arms are also susceptible.

 AMPERNA_pregnant_skin_issues